Social Media

 How to serve a baby-led weaning meal

-Where to eat: Pick the same feeding spot for your baby every day so that they get familiar with it.
-Place your baby’s highchair next to your dining table so that they can join the family at mealtimes.
-You can place food on the high-chair tray and transition to serving foods on a plate once your baby becomes more adept at feeding themself.
+Where to eat: Pick the same feeding spot for your baby every day so they get familiar with it.
+Place your baby’s highchair next to your dining table so they can join the family at mealtimes.
+You can place food on the high-chair tray and transition to serving food on a plate once your baby becomes more adept at feeding themselves.

-Meal timings The ideal time to give your baby their meal would be approx.30 mins – 1 hr after your baby’s normal milk feed and post nap.
-Your baby will be well-rested, alert and may feel a little peckish.
+Meal timings The ideal time to give your baby their meal would be approx.30 mins – 1 hr after your baby’s normal milk feed and post-nap.
+Your baby will be well-rested, and alert and may feel a little peckish.

-Give your baby plenty of time to explore the food when you start off.
-They might not understand what’s required of them and it might take some time to warm up to the idea of eating solid food.
+Give your baby plenty of time to explore the food when you start.
+They might not understand what’s required of them and it might take some time to warm up to eating solid food.
 Follow your baby’s cues.
 Mealtimes should be fun and pleasurable for your baby.
-The moment your baby turns away, acts disinterested or gets annoyed, it would be a good time to end the meal.
+The moment your baby turns away acts disinterested or gets annoyed, it would be a good time to end the meal.
 Don’t extend mealtime beyond 30 mins.

 How much to eat per meal: Offer 1-2 strips of finger food in the beginning.
 Follow your baby’s cues.
 Don’t force-feed if your baby refuses to eat.
 Don’t focus on how much they eat.
 Even if your baby manages to eat a few bites, it’s ok.
 Give a variety of foods for your baby to try and don’t give the same thing every day.